oaklandgit/goboom-engine/README.md

 # IN PROGRESS

-- Show resources on HUD when close to target planet
+- Ship should attach to planet at correct landing point

 # TO DO

+- Expand Tween capability
-- Generalized pulse behavior (e.g. when losing life icon or respawning ship)
+- Use tweens for pulse behavior (e.g. when losing life icon or respawning ship)
+- Somehow indicate what resources a planet has before docking
 - Sometimes crashes (the program, not the ship) after crash landing
-- Ship should attach to planet at correct landing point
+- Move any utility functions to a separate file
 - Fix ship being pulled back to planet on undocking
 - Collisions should not "cooldown" if collision is between two planets
   - in fact, collisions should be ignored between planets